ZitongYu/DeepFAS/README.md

-# DeepFAS
-🔥 Deep Learning for Face Anti-spoofing
+# 👏 Survey of Deep Face Anti-spoofing 🔥

 This is the official repository of **Deep Learning for Face Anti-Spoofing: A Survey**, a comprehensive survey of recent progress in deep learning methods for face anti-spoofing (FAS) as well as the datasets and protocols.